 What we aim to achieve How we shall go about it 1.
-We have strong partnerships with our community, government and other stakeholders and are seen as a trusted and reliable organisation Build strong, effective, and productive alliances and partnerships with all stakeholders Focus on an excellent customer experience, that provides value for money, quality services, is convenient and simple.
+We have strong partnerships with our community, government and other stakeholders and are seen as a trusted and reliable organisation Build strong, effective, and productive alliances and partnerships with all stakeholders Provide an excellent customer experience, that provides value for money, quality services, is convenient and simple.
 Maintain sound legislative decision-making that is ethical, accountable and transparent Provide best practice financial, corporate and operational management and reporting that meets legislative requirements Provide best practice procurement activities, as well as risk and project management Pursue innovative methods to source income as a local government body 2.
 We build a collaborative culture by effective and Provide genuine, simple and accurate information that is accessible and inclusive meaningful engagement with the community Empower the community to become engaged in and understand Council projects and initiatives 3.
 We are a strong and sustainable organisation Develop and grow a skilled, motivated and engaged workforce that is seen as an employer of choice Maintain a positive safety and risk culture supported by quality assurance, audit and training programs Engender a respectful culture that celebrates achievements, accountability, transparency and exceptional work standards Leverage new technology to monitor and innovate our people and service development

 What we aim to achieve How we shall go about it 3.
-We empower our community through our civic leadership role Promote opportunities for leadership development for the community Promote funding, services and initiatives to strengthen communities Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, RAMJO, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Families How we measure success Engagement metrics Levels of customer service satisfaction Volume of online customer transactions Ability to meet NSW Government reporting legislation
+We empower our community through our civic leadership role Promote opportunities for leadership development for the community Promote funding, services and initiatives to strengthen communities Who will be Involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, RAMJO, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Families How we measure success Increase in social media metrics and engagement Increase in website metrics and usage Increase in customer service satisfaction Volume of online customer transactions is increasing Ability to meet NSW Government reporting legislation